holtvogt/connect-6/README.md

 The game was developed as a result of my programming exam at the end of the semester.
 On the one hand, one can play the classic board game as introduced in 2005 at the conference *Advances in Computer Games*.
 On the other hand, a *torus* variant of the game has been implemented, which allows results beyond the game board ends.

 ## Playmaking and Rules
 The game is for two to four players who compete against each other.
 The players place in each valid turn two of their tokens marked *P1*, *P2*, *P3* and *P4* on the quadratic *N x N* board.
 On each free field only one token is allowed.
-The amount of token for the players are not limited.
-The first player, who has placed at least six of his tokens in a continously horizontal, vertical or diagonal direction, wins the game.
+The amount of tokens for the players are not limited.
+The first player, who has placed at least six of his tokens in a continuously horizontal, vertical or diagonal direction, wins the game.

 In a standard game board, the board edges are completed, so no placement outside the board is allowed and thus marked as invalid.
 In a torus game board, the outermost fields are neighbours to their opposite outermost fields, thus the edges are open.
 When a player tries to put his token outside the board at the field with row number *i* and column number *j*, the token will automatically placed on the field *i % N* and *j % N*.